 ALA (alpha-linoleic acid), DHA (Docosa hexanoic acid), EPA (eicosa pentanoic acid) are the three main types of omega 3 fatty acids.
-ALA is mainly found from plant sources and DHA and EPA are present in animal foods.
+ALA is mainly found in plant sources and DHA and EPA are present in animal foods.

 A little amount of ALA can get converted into biologically active forms of EPA and DHA.
 EPA can also get converted to DHA.
 DHA is the most important omega 3 fatty acid in our body.

 - DHA is vital for the health of the brain and retina

 - Pregnant and lactation women must consume an optimum level of omega 3 on a daily basis